 In addition to the employee benefits discussed above, the named executive officers receive certain perquisites and personal benefits, as appropriate to their particular circumstances, which are not generally available to all our employees.
-In 2017:
+In 2018:

-- Mr. Rapino received an automobile allowance and a medical exam along with reimbursement for the tax expense associated with the medical exam, both pursuant to the terms of his employment agreement, and other small items. - Mr. Berchtold received a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting and music industry events, a membership to the House of Blues Foundation Room and other small items.

-- Mr. Rowles received a company contribution under a 401(k) savings plan and tickets to Live Nation events for certain friends and family members. - Ms. Willard received a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting and music industry events and other small items. - Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2017.
+- Mr. Rapino received an automobile allowance and a medical exam along with reimbursement for the tax expense associated with the medical exam, both pursuant to the terms of his employment agreement, travel related costs for family members and other small items. - Mr. Berchtold received a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting industry events and other small items. - Mr. Rowles received a company contribution under a 401(k) savings plan and tickets to Live Nation events for certain friends and family members. - Ms. Willard received a company contribution under a 401(k) savings plan, tickets to Live Nation events for certain friends and family members, tickets to certain sporting industry events and other small items. - Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2018.